My name is Becki, and I am a wife, a mother, a daughter, a sister, and a friend. Valentine's Day is one of my favorite holidays!

 Why Write a Love Letter?

 Love letters may be written by people of all genders.
-They know no limits or boundaries, and all it takes is a pen, some pretty stationary, and a willingness to write what you really feel about your partner as though his or her life depends on your words -- and maybe it does.
-Who knows.
+They know no limits or boundaries, and all it takes is a pen, some pretty stationary, and a willingness to write what you really feel about your partner as though his or her life depends on your words—and who knows, maybe it does!
 Your love letter may save the life of the one you love, especially if he or she is in a difficult place emotionally.

 Reasons to Write a Love Letter